 For management purposes, the Group is organized into business units based on their products and services and has four reportable segments: Non-life insurance, Life insurance, Reinsurance and investments.
-Within General risk insurance is Marine and Aviation, General Accidents and Fire.
+Within non -life contain Marine and Aviation, General Accidents and Fire.